olegp/mcms/README.md

 # MCMS

 MCMS is a fast Minimal CMS written in server side JavaScript.
 It uses only the file system and as such runs without a database.
 [Mustache](http://mustache.github.com/) is used for defining the templates and [GitHub flavored Markdown](https://github.com/isaacs/github-flavored-markdown) for the pages.
-It also includes basic support for creating a list of links to all pages, making it possible to use it as a simple blog.
+It includes support for creating a list of links to all pages, making it possible to use it as a simple blog.

 By being built on top of the [CommonJS](http://commonjs.org) [Filesystem/A](http://wiki.commonjs.org/wiki/Filesystem/A) and [JSGI 0.3](http://wiki.commonjs.org/wiki/JSGI/Level0/A/Draft2) specs, it runs on any server side JavaScript platform, such as Node.js (via [Common Node](http://olegp.github.com/common-node/)) and [RingoJS](http://ringojs.org).

 ### Usage

+#### Node

-If you're on Node, install MCMS with `npm install mcms`.
+Install MCMS with `npm install mcms`.
 Also make sure that you have [Common Node](https://github.com/olegp/common-node/#readme) installed as a global package (via `npm install -g common-node`).
+Run `common-node node_modules/mcms` to start the server.

+#### RingoJS

+Install the Markdown package with `ringo-admin install https://github.com/isaacs/giub-flavored-markdown/zipball/master`.

+Install MCMS with `git clone git://github.com/olegp/mcms.git`, then `cd mcms` and start the server with `ringo ./lib/mcms.js`.

+#### Viewing a Site

-To test that it's working, run `common-node node_modules/mcms`.
-Then open [http://localhost:8080](http://localhost:8080) with your browsers - you should see the contents of this README.
+Once the server is running, open [http://localhost:8080](http://localhost:8080) with your browser - you should see the contents of this README.

+#### Creating a Site

 The easiest way to get started with a new site is to clone an already existing one and modify it to get the site you want (TODO: add link to repo).
 Alternatively, if you're starting from scratch you can also create a directory for your site.
 Inside it, add a single file named `index.js` with the following line: